johnwoodill/Fine-Scale-Weather-Interpolation/README.md

-## Non-Linear-Temperature-Effects-of-the-Dust-Bowl

-### Building Fine Scale Weather Data from 1900-1950
+### Building Fine Scale Weather Data from 1900-2013

 In order to determine non-linear temperature effects fine scale (daily) gridded weather data needs to be available.
-Unfortunately, this data does not exist for the historical time period 1900-1950.
+Unfortunately, this data does not exist for the historical time period 1900-2013.
 There is daily data available from the National Climatic Data Center (NCDC: http://www.ncdc.noaa.gov/) for various weather stations throughout this period and in the Dust Bowl region, but it is sparse and not consistent across days.

 PRISM (http://www.prism.oregonstate.edu/) data is some of the best weather data available and is gridded on 2.5 x 2.5 mile scale across the same region; however, daily data is not available, but monthly data is available.
 In order to build fine scale weather data both NCDC and PRISM data sets will be used.